Coordinator, Maine Prisoner Advocacy Coalition

 Welcome Home: My Journey Through Foster Care, Coming Out, and Reuniting with Family

 Life is complicated and full of twists and turns.
-In “Welcome Home,” Marpheen shares his insights, lessons learned, and maybe a few laughs as he tells the story of being a second-generation Cambodian American who went through foster care and adoption, struggled with fitting in and adapting to a white-majority community, and coming out as gay to his devoutly religious family.
+In “Welcome Home,” Marpheen shares his insights, lessons learned, and maybe a few laughs as he shares his story as a second-generation Cambodian American who went through foster care and adoption, struggled with fitting in and adapting to a white-majority community, and coming out as gay to his devoutly religious family.

 Associate Professor of Africana Studies